aprilsoftware/personal-cloud/personal-cluster.md

 ## Network
 ![Network](network/network.png)

+Switch 1: 10 Gb
+Switch 2 and 3: 1 Gb

 ## VLAN
 You can create as many [VLAN](https://en.wikipedia.org/wiki/VLAN) as you want using Open vSwitch and OPNsense.
 Your L2 switch should support VLAN tagging.